imagr/imagr/Readme.md

 ### Automatic Creation Using Make

 The included ``Makefile`` makes the process of creating a NetInstall near painless.
+You will need Xcode 6.0 or later installed.
 We currently have a few defaults that you might wish to override.
 Defaults listed below descriptions.

 * ``URL`` - The URL to your Imagr Configuration plist.
 * ``APP`` - The path to your OS X installer.
 Quote this path when using command line arguments.
 * ``OUTPUT`` - The output path of your NBI file.
 Do _not_ quote this path when using relative paths.